SaRA: High-Efficient Diffusion Model Fine-tuning with Progressive Sparse Low-Rank Adaptation: Abstract

 \section{Abstract}

-In recent years, the development of diffusion models has led to significant progress in image, video, and 3D generation tasks, with pre-trained models like the Stable Diffusion series playing a crucial role.
+The development of diffusion models has led to significant progress in image and video generation tasks, with pre-trained models like the Stable Diffusion series playing a crucial role.
 However, a key challenge remains in downstream task applications: how to effectively and efficiently adapt pre-trained diffusion models to new tasks.
-Inspired by model pruning which lightens large pre-trained models by removing unimportant parameters, we propose a novel model fine-tuning method to make full use of these ineffective parameters and enable the pre-trained model with new task-specified capabilities.
-In this work, we first investigate the importance of parameters in pre-trained diffusion models (Stable Diffusion 1.5, 2.0, and 3.0), and discover that the smallest 10\% to 20\% of parameters by absolute values do not contribute to the generation process due to training instabilities rather than inherent model properties.
-Based on this observation, we propose a fine-tuning method termed SaRA that re-utilizes these temporatily ineffective parameters, equating to optimizing a sparse weight matrix to learn the task-specific knowledge.
+Inspired by model pruning which lightens large pre-trained models by removing unimportant parameters, we propose \textbf{SaRA}, a novel model fine-tuning method with progressive \textbf{\underline{S}}p\textbf{\underline{a}}rse low-\textbf{\underline{R}}ank \textbf{\underline{A}}daptation to make full use of these ineffective parameters and enable the pre-trained model with new task-specified capabilities.
+In this work, we first investigate the importance of parameters in pre-trained diffusion models and discover that parameters with the smallest absolute values do not contribute to the generation process due to training instabilities.
+Based on this observation, we propose a fine-tuning method termed SaRA that re-utilizes these temporarily ineffective parameters, equating to optimizing a sparse weight matrix to learn the task-specific knowledge.
 To mitigate potential overfitting, we propose a nuclear-norm-based low-rank sparse training scheme for efficient fine-tuning.
-Furthermore, we design a new progressive parameter adjustment strategy to make full use of the re-trained / finetuned parameters.
-Finally, we propose a novel unstructural backpropagation strategy, which significantly reduces memory costs during fine-tuning and further enhances the selective PEFT field.
-Our method enhances the generative capabilities of pre-trained models in downstream applications and outperforms traditional fine-tuning methods like LoRA in maintaining model's generalization ability.
-We validate our approach through fine-tuning experiments on SD 1.5, SD 2.0, and SD 3.0, demonstrating significant improvements.
-Additionally, we compare our method against previous fine-tuning approaches in various downstream tasks, including domain transfer, customization, image editing, and 3D generation, proving its effectiveness and generalization performance.
-SaRA also offers a practical advantage that requires only \textit{a single line of code modification} for efficient implementation and is seamlessly compatible with existing methods.
+Furthermore, we design a new progressive parameter adjustment strategy to make full use of the finetuned parameters.
+Finally, we propose a novel unstructural backpropagation strategy, which significantly reduces memory costs during fine-tuning.
+Our method enhances the generative capabilities of pre-trained models in downstream applications and outperforms existing fine-tuning methods in maintaining model's generalization ability.
 Source code is available at \url{https://sjtuplayer.github.io/projects/SaRA}.